andrew-candela/crypto-tracker/README.md

 ### Adding tests

-Obviously better test coverage would have been better.
+Obviously better test coverage would have been better, but coverage is not that bad right now.
 It was way easier than I expected to set up an environment suitable for integration tests in Github Actions.
 I followed [these instructions](https://docs.github.com/en/free-pro-team@latest/actions/guides/creating-postgresql-service-containers)